-36. As mentioned earlier, Group 1 digital assets are incorporated into the existing regulatory framework since these assets are deemed lower risk than Group 2 digital assets.
-As digital assets technology continues to evolve, unforeseen risks inherent with DLTs or similar technology could crystallise; thus an infrastructure add-on to risk weighted assets of 2.5 per cent is applied to all Group 1 digital assets.
+37. Group 1 digital assets are incorporated into the existing regulatory framework since these assets are deemed lower risk than Group 2 digital assets.
+As digital assets technology continues to evolve, unforeseen risks inherent with DLTs or similar technology could crystallise; therefore SFIs would be able to apply an add-on to the capital requirement for exposures to Group 1.
+The infrastructure risk add-on is set to zero and the Central Bank reserves the right to apply an add-on to the capital requirement for exposures to Group 1 digital assets based on any observed weakness.

-Credit Risk10
+Credit Risk11

-- 37. SFIs should ensure that their credit risk frameworks adequately capture any underlying risks that could increase the likelihood of default based on the characteristics of the digital assets.
-With regards to recognising Group 1 digital assets as collateral, SFIs must separately assess whether these assets comply with the relevant eligibility requirements for collateral recognition under the Capital Regulations, 2022. - 38.
+- 38. SFIs should ensure that their credit risk frameworks adequately capture any underlying risks that could increase the likelihood of default based on the characteristics of the digital assets.
+With regards to recognising Group 1 digital assets as collateral, SFIs must separately assess these assets which are not permitted to be recognised as eligible collateral under the Capital Regulations, 2022. - 39.
 Additionally for lending exposures to Group 2 digital assets a direct deduction from Common Equity Tier 1 ("CET1") capital or a risk weight of 100 per cent is required.
 Where SFIs wish to extend loans for the purchase of digital asset exchange traded funds ("ETFs"), these loans should be backed by cash or other low-risk asset.
-Such loans shall be considered higher risk with risk weights at 75 per cent to 100 per cent, depending on the underlying assets of the digital asset ETF.
+Such loans shall be considered higher risk with risk weights that ranges from 75 per cent to 100 per cent, depending on the underlying assets of the digital asset ETF.
 Specifically, the risk weights to be applied are dependent on whether the ETF is comprised mainly of Group 1 digital assets or Group 2 digital assets.